 - Township of King

 - Town of Whitchurch-Stouffville

 Toronto is, without a doubt, the most cosmopolitan city in Canada, if not all of North America.
 Writer and actor Peter Ustinov described Toronto as New York run by the Swiss.
-Although Toronto gets far less press than its American counterpart, New York City, many savvy travelers prefer the relaxed Canadian pace with its clean city image and one of the lowest crime rates in the North America.
-Toronto is the financial heartbeat of Canada and competes Montreal for the cultural center of Canada with its heritage and World renowned theatre shows and modern architecture unmatched anywhere in Canada.
+Although Toronto gets far less press than its American counterpart, New York City, many savvy travellers prefer the relaxed Canadian pace with its clean city image and one of the lowest crime rates in North America.
+Toronto is the financial heartbeat of Canada and competes with Montreal for the cultural centre of Canada with its heritage and World-renowned theatre shows and modern architecture unmatched anywhere in Canada.

 - … that Toronto has twinned city with Amsterdam, Holland.